shapeshed/gocal/README.md

     gocal | column -t -o  " |" -s ","

+If you don't want to type this every time add an alias to your shell

+    alias gocal="gocal | column -t -o  \" |\" -s \",\""

 This gives the following output the terminal

     15/12/2017 10:30 | Standup